theintern/intern/docs/configuration.md

    "suites": [ "tests/unit/bar.js" ]
    ```
    both sets of suites will be loaded when running on Node.
-3. **Resource arrays can be extended (rather than replaced) by adding a '+' to the property name.** For example, if the
+3. **Some properties can be extended (rather than replaced) by adding a '+' to the property name.** For example, if the
    base config has:
    ```js
    "suites": [ "tests/unit/foo.js" ]